humantorch/scottkosman-cli/README.md

 This will display:
 - Scott's profile image
 - ASCII art title with gradient effects
-- Welcome message with project information
+- Professional bio and background information
-- Interactive menu of external links
+- Interactive menu of external links (loops until you choose to exit)

 ### Available Commands